 If you’re a Wharton or Penn student thinking that you want to develop your knowledge and skills so that you can be a social impact leader now and in the future, WSII is here for you.

 We offer a range of programs designed to give Wharton and Penn students hands-on training in impact investing, impact measurement and analysis, corporate social responsibility, and social entrepreneurship.

-Learn more about WSII programs, including the WISE Fellowship, the Turner Social Impact Society, Wharton Africa Growth Partners, and the Total Impact Portfolio Challenge.
+Learn more about WSII programs, including the Fund for Health, WISE Fellowship, Turner Social Impact Society, and Wharton Impact Venture Associates (WIVA).

 LISTEN TO OUR INTERVIEWS WITH INDUSTRY LEADERS

 Listen to our interviews with industry leaders on Dollars & Change, our podcast about the intersection of social impact and business.

 Watch video interviews with industry thought-partners.
 You can discover more by searching for “Social Impact” on Knowledge@Wharton.

 Want to stay up-to-date with Wharton Social Impact?

 Can I really have a career in social impact?
 How?

 I am a current Penn/Wharton student, how can I get involved in your programs?